 The Technological Transition Model, also known as the Multi-Level Perspective according to Frank W. Geels, serves to identify transformation paths.
 This model describes the current situation of mobility providers in their transformation dynamics and assigns them to typical business models.
 Case studies provides exemplary descriptions of services, which we investigate in detail.
 Interviews will be carry out on the topics of corona effects, working conditions, participation, corporate strategy and standards.
 We will show the relationships between added value structures and the elements of the CANVAS business model according to Alexander Osterwalder and Yves Pigneur.
 The scenarios developed out of this describe the range of possible diffusion paths of the business models in the future market environment.
 The final step is a potential and risk assessment of the models with regard to socio-economic profit and burden distribution, which we will discussed with stakeholders in a workshop.

-• Zwiers, Jakob; Büttner, Lisa; Behrendt, Siegfried; Kollosche, Ingo: Wandel des öffentlichen Verkehrs in Deutschland.
+- Zwiers, Jakob; Büttner, Lisa; Behrendt, Siegfried; Kollosche, Ingo: Wandel des öffentlichen Verkehrs in Deutschland.
 Veränderung der Wertschöpfungsstrukturen durch neue Mobilitätsdienstleistungen.
 IZT – Institut für Zukunftsstudien und Technologiebewertung, Berlin 2020.
-Expected to be published in summer 2020 (in German).
+Published in 2021, available in German language from: https://www.boeckler.de/de/faust-detail.htm?sync_id=HBS-07934.

 Information on the research network by the HBS (in German): https://www.boeckler.de/de/die-okonomie-der-zukunft-18476.htm